qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_workflow.rst

    :has: doc_concept__safety__analysis, doc_getstrt__safety_analysis

    | With a platform features DFA the potential common usage of modules shall be analysed.
 It shall be used as an input for all other DFA's.
+   | There will be only one platform feature DFA.

 .. workflow:: Analyse Feature Architecture
    :id: wf__analyse_featarch